sky7054/devTinder/homework.md

 - Create PasswordHash Using bcrypt.hash & save the user is encrupted password
 - Create Login API
 - Compare passwords and throw error if email or password is invalid

+- Install cookies-parser
+- just send dummy cookie to user
+- Create Get /profile API and check you get the cookie back
+- install jsonwebtoken
+- LogIn API, after email and password validation, create a JWT token and send it to user inside cookie
+- Read the cookie inside your profile API and find the loggedIn user
+-